define cutting - Search

 Middle English (probably existing, although not recorded, in Old English); probably of Germanic origin and related to Norwegian kutte and Icelandic kuta ‘cut with a small knife’, kuti ‘small blunt knife’.

-Translate cut to
+Translate cutting to

 No translation found.